-How To Completely Reduce (Simplify) the Fraction 21/7 to the Lowest Terms, Its Simplest Equivalent Form, Irreducible, With the Smallest Possible Numerator and Denominator, That Are Prime to Each Other?
+How To Completely Reduce (Simplify) the Fraction 21/7 to the Lowest Terms, Its Simplest Equivalent Form, Irreducible, With the Smallest Possible Numerator and Denominator (Prime to Each Other)?
 Write the Result as an Improper Fraction, as an Integer and as a Percentage

 Reduce (simplify) the fraction: 21/7